Skip to section

 Overall.

 Webull Australia is the best low-cost trading app in Australia.
-You get a snappy, user-friendly interface, rock-bottom commissions and the peace of mind of CHESS sponsorship.
+It offers a snappy, user-friendly interface, rock-bottom commissions, and the peace of mind of CHESS sponsorship.

 Unfortunately, you will miss out on copy and social trading features.
 If those are non-negotiable, eToro is still the best.